 Our Department of Environmental Studies professors are committed to undergraduate research.
 You find opportunities to work with them on their projects, or to design your own project under their guidance.
 One option is to gain course credit for research through ENV 410 - Environmental Research.
 See the faculty page for more information on the projects department faculty are currently pursuing.
-You may also click on the links below to learn about some unique projects that have engaged our students and faculty in recent years.

 Saco River Estuary

 The Saco River estuary is the focus of a research project aimed at sustaining the health of the estuary.
-A team of researchers and undergraduate students is currently studying the ecology of the estuary as well as the policies, regulations and economics that influence this portion of the river.
+A team of researchers and undergraduate students is currently studying the ecology of the estuary as well as the policies, regulations, and economics that influence this portion of the river.

-UNE's Department of Environmental Studies began formal collaborations with the Nyando District Centre for Environmental Conservation in 2010 through Dr. Richard Peterson’s study abroad course Environment, Health and Community Development in East Africa.
+UNE's Department of Environmental Studies began formal collaborations with the Nyando District Centre for Environmental Conservation in 2010 through Dr. Richard Peterson’s study abroad course Environment, Health, and Community Development in East Africa.
 Dr. Peterson and his students have created a blog to document the collaboration between UNE and NYADEC.

 The Saco Watershed Collaborative is dedicated to protecting the irreplaceable water resources and benefits of the Saco Watershed.
 The watershed system collects, filters, and stores water and includes the Saco River, which provides drinking water for approximately 250,000 residents across southern Maine.
 Led by UNE, in 2017 the collaborative conducted outreach field trips and meetings to demonstrate the types of stewardship occurring in the watershed.
 Thirty-one organizations participated to help build collective knowledge and develop an action plan to measure progress and guide the next chapters of Saco Watershed conservation.